 After reading philosophy at the Sorbonne and being radical in left wing student politics, Sergio became a leading figure in the United Nations.
 His preparedness to talk to the world’s bogeymen stood him apart from other diplomat types.
 He was a central figure in bringing about independence in East Timor after which he became a marked man for an army of fundamentalists.

 He met his end in Iraq in 2003, wedged between two collapsed floors, the victim of a suicide bomber.
 During his final hours he saw the guy next to him saved by having his legs amputated and then a dead guy above him cut in half to clear the way.

-De Mello died there in unimaginably terrifying conditions along with twenty of his colleagues.
+De Mello died there in unimaginably horrific conditions along with twenty of his colleagues.
 A leader to the last, it was reported by two soldier paramedics that he consistently asked after the others caught in the blast.

 It was also reported by one of the soldiers that when urged to pray for help Sergio replied “Fuck God.
 He got us into this.”
 The soldier persisted to no avail.
 Facing death under hundreds of tons of rubble there is something remarkable about a man who won’t give God a shot anyway.
 “What would’ve been the harm?” the soldier said later.

-Outlook: “Go out into the world and be a man of action but never stop being a man of reflection."
+Quote: “Be a man of action but never stop being a man of reflection."